JISHA-VARGHESE/Python-Mini-Project-Calculator-Application/README.md

 # Python-Mini-Project-Calculator-Application

-This is a basic command-line calculator built with Python.
-It performs four fundamental arithmetic operations:
+This is a basic command-line calculator built with **Python** using **Jupyter Notebook** It performs four fundamental arithmetic operations:

 **1.Addition**
 **2.Subtraction**